-This text is the translation of an allocution of Thierry de Montbrial pronounced at the Académie des sciences morales et politiques on February 28th 2011.
+This text is a revised translation of a speech Thierry de Montbrial delivered at the Académie des sciences morales et politiques in Paris on February 28, 2011.

 All institutions must be placed in context.
 The Soviet Union, partly inspired by the American example and with the encouragement of the Academy of Sciences, created important think tanks such as Institute of World Economy and International Relations (IMEMO), the Institute for the United States and Canada, and many specialized centers, typically organized broadly along regional lines.
 Their objectives, sometimes contradictory, were to make objective analyses and predictions about the outside world, to develop relationships with their foreign counterparts, to inform and advise the Party, but also to publish many forms of analysis and/or propaganda.